gxhamster/vmacro/README.md

 # Vmacro

-## What this is program
+## What is this program

 Vmacro is a simple utility to execute vim style macros on each line of a file.
 Although all I was not able to include all commands of vim yet.
+I dont think I will implement inserting characters.

 ### Remember!
 The behaviour of the commands might not be exactly like in vim.